-Parenting with a mental health problem can be difficult and there is no one solution that will sort out everything.
+Parenting with a mental health problem can be difficult and there is no one solution.

 However, there are lots of things that can make a positive difference.
 This section suggests several things you can try that might help: